Stand tall and shake the heavens!

 Xenogears doesn’t have too many bugs when played on the original hardware.
 There are a few clipping issues here and there and the pathfinding is pretty bad but it’s used so rarely that many players might not even notice it (the only times I can think of is when the player is chased by guards or soldiers).
 On emulators, PlayStation 2 and PSP there are some glitches with camera being stuck in weird places during the in-engine cutscenes, but more importantly there’s a certain attack used by one of the bosses which causes the game to hang up.
 There is no fix for this so the only thing the players can do is try to kill him quickly while hoping that he decides to hit them with something else.

-While I personally love Xenogears, I would reccommend it only to the more patient players with a bit of experience with PlayStation-era jRPGs.
-The game is extremely ambitious and the scope of its story is very large, but admiring them requires some knwoledge of the genre and an ability to look past the game's flaws.
-All in all, Xenogears is a jRPG masterpiece - but it's quite an unpolished and unwelcoming one, with many rough edges and imperfections.
-In certain respects, the fans appreciate not what the game is but what it was supposed to be - after all, the finished product is just a small part of the original plans.
+Xenogears really only comes recommended to more patient players with a bit of experience with PlayStation-era jRPGs.
+The game is extremely ambitious and the scope of its story is very large, but admiring them requires some knowledge of the genre and an ability to look past the game’s flaws.
+All in all, Xenogears is a JRPG masterpiece – but it’s quite an unpolished and unwelcoming one, with many rough edges and imperfections.
+In certain respects, the fans appreciate not what the game is but what it was supposed to be – after all, the finished product is just a small part of the original plans.